Rick's Free Auto Repair Advice

 Coating: Rust Prevention Isn’t Cosmetic — It’s Structural

 Brake pads keep the swept surface clean — but the hat and internal vanes can rust quickly.
-Rust expands and forces the rotor away from the hub, creating runout and thickness variation.
+Rust expands, forcing the rotor away from the hub and creating runout and thickness variation.

 The best brake rotors use zinc or ceramic-fused coatings that resist rust for years — not weeks.